A 17-year-old boy died by suicide hours after being scammed. The FBI says it is part of a troubling enhance in ‘sextortion’ circumstances.

 Within hours, the 17-year-old, straight-A pupil and Boy Scout had died by suicide.

-Law enforcement calls the rip-off "sextortion," and investigators have seen an explosion in complaints from victims main the FBI to ramp up a marketing campaign to warn mother and father from coast to coast.
+Law enforcement calls the rip-off "sextortion," and investigators have seen an explosion in complaints from victims leading the FBI to ramp up a marketing campaign to warn mother and father from coast to coast.

 The investigation into Final's case is ongoing, Stuart and the FBI inform CNN.